MLGalusha/data-analysis-project1/README.md

 - Explore policies and how much certain policies affect the econonmy.
 - How the other countries affect the American Economy

+## How to Run this Project

+### Requirements

+- Ensure you have Python installed (preferably version 3.6 or higher).
+- Install the necessary Python packages by running the packages specified in the Notebook's imports section.
+For instance:

+     ```bash
+     pip install pandas python-dotenv requests matplotlib
+     ```

+### Running the Notebooks

+First, clone this repository and then open the notebook file you want to see the analysis for in VSCode or with Jupyter Server.
+See each analysis section above for the direct links to each exploration.

+#### Run with VSCode

+1. Open the notebook in VSCode.
+2. Click `Run All` to run the analysis and view the visualizations.

+#### Run with Jupyter Server

+1. Open the terminal and navigate to the directory containing the notebook
+2. Launch Jupyter Notebook by typing:

+     ```bash
+     jupyter notebook
+     ```

+3. Open the notebook (`example_workbook_name_here`) in the browser and run the cells.

 ## Thoughts
    Working on this project was both a fun and insightful experience.
 We dug into economic data and learned a lot about how factors like mortgage rates, income, and inflation influence housing affordability.
 It was fascinating to see how these elements interact and shape the broader economy.